Catanduanes: Catandungan Festival

 Catandungan Festival is an annual celebration of the island province.
 It is the anniversary celebration and tribute to its founders, to commemorate the provinces' independence from Albay.
 The main features of the festival are Street Dancing – Pantomina Dance, Beauty Pageant, Agro-Trade Fair, Sports Fest, Guided Tour, Surfing Cup, and Art/Photo Exhibits.
 It occurs every October 24–26.

-Abaka Festival
+Abaca Festival

-Abaka Festival is an annual cultural celebration of the province to recognize the importance of abaca in the local economy and to showcase its versatility as a major source of livelihood.
+Abaca Festival is an annual cultural celebration of the province to recognize the importance of abaca in the local economy and to showcase its versatility as a major source of livelihood.
 Highlights of the festival are Padadyaw Ginamlangan or Padadyaw kan Abaka, Pinukpok Fashion Show, Urag Catandungan sports competitions, Kantang Catandungan or Musika kan Isla, Festival Dance Competition, Binibini and Ginoong Bikol, Hagyan sa Kabitoonan and Jobs Fair.
 It occurs every 4th week of May.

 Folk festivals

 The folk festivals celebrated as part of the local religious rituals are with unique traces of the Spanish colonization.
 Among these festivals include: